Know Your Rights: MA Trans Rights

 EXISTING PROTECTIONS – KNOW YOUR RIGHTS!

-You are protected from discrimination based on gender identity or expression, or sexual
+You are protected from discrimination based on gender identity or expression, or sexual orientation in:

 - Public spaces